 Waiting for the “right” time to travel is like waiting for the rain to stop so you can have fun.
 It is a trap that sets you up to delay the traveling you have always wanted to do.
-Lack of time time, budget, and various other reasons not to do it now only mean giving up opportunities to enjoy the wealth of experiences that await every traveler.
+Lack of time, budget, and various other reasons not to do it now only mean giving up opportunities to enjoy the wealth of experiences that await every traveler.

 If you are planning to spend hard-earned money on traveling the best move forward is to start preparing for the trips you have always wanted to do.
-You will be surprised as how far you can stretch your budget without missing out on all the fun and adventures that travels unfailingly give.
+You will be surprised as to how far you can stretch your budget without missing out on all the fun and adventures that travels unfailingly give.

 Go where you can stretch your budget most

 There will always be that one or two places you wish to go in this lifetime.
 Do not despair if they happen to be among the more expensive ones.
 Keep them on your bucket list, but start setting your eyes to cheaper destinations.
 You do not have to travel to those places first.
-Hone your traveling skills instead by exploring cities where you can have fun without putting much dent on your savings.
+Hone your traveling skills instead by exploring cities where you can have fun without putting many dents on your savings.
 For instance, many Southeast Asian countries can offer you the best value for your money without shortchanging you of fantastic experiences.

 Practice the art of packing light